starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Tell me more about "Bad Robot" coming out soon on German Dominance Electricity?
+Chris Nexus 6: Tell me more about "Bad Robot" coming out soon on German Dominance Electricity?
 Is it a tribute to J.J Abrams ?
 What are your forthcoming musical projects?
 I heard rumors about a possible J&H album.
 Is that true?
 Any new releases in the pipeline?

 Jackal and Hyde is back full force and will be releasing either an original song or remix at least once a month from this point forward throughout 2016.
 In addition to the Electro slammer Bad Robot, there are four new original songs in the making right now and Jackal and Hyde is currently finishing remixes for Omar Santana, Otto Von Schirach, Keith Mackenzie, DJ Fixx, and possibly a Rabbit in the Moon remix of Deeper done in our signature Electro-Core fashion.
 But that one is still YTBD.
-I am also co-producing Future House/Electro House with an up and coming producer/DJ called "Mojolefay" here in Charlotte, NC where my studio is located now.
 A third side project called "Titans and Giants" is in the works with my long time friend and producer extraordinaire Evan Gamble Lewis, so be on the lookout for that as well.
 This is going to be a full year of killer releases and I’m happy to announce that Bad Robot will be released on actual Vinyl 12” on Dominance Electricity as well as obviously digital download.

-We can’t wait for this exciting year!!!
+Chris Nexus 6: We can’t wait for this exciting year!!!
 So what’s the secret to creating a banging Electro Breaks track?
 What is your general approach to getting a song started?